 What is Common Criteria and why is it important?

 From the Cloud Signature Consortium to eIDAS, international standards form the bedrock of Ascertia’s digital trust solutions.
-Common Criteria (CC) is another such example, an international standard for certifying computer security software and hardware.

-How common is the Common Criteria?
+How common is Common Criteria?

-In the United States, the National Information Assurance Partnership (NIAP) is responsible for implementing the Common Criteria.
-This includes management of the NIAP Common Criteria Evaluation and Validation Scheme (CCEVS) validation body.
+The National Information Assurance Partnership (NIAP) implements the Common Criteria in the United States.
+This includes managing the NIAP Common Criteria Evaluation and Validation Scheme (CCEVS) validation body.
 Other countries have their own Common Criteria authorities.
-Each authority certifies a Common Criteria lab, which evaluates products.
-Once certified by the authority, based on the evidence from the lab and the vendor, that certification is recognised globally.
+Each authority certifies a Common Criteria lab which evaluates products.

+Once certified by the authority based on evidence from the lab and the vendor, the certification is recognised globally.

 Why is Common Criteria important?

-Common Criteria (ISO/IEC 15408) provides formal, global recognition that a software vendors claims about the security features of their product are valid and have been independently evaluated against a formal protection profile.
+Common Criteria (ISO/IEC 15408) provides formal, global recognition that software vendors' claims about their products' security features are valid and have been independently evaluated against a formal protection profile.
 This independence is essential for building digital trust.
-By following a standard approach there should be consistency with the certification results no matter which lab performs the evaluation.

 How does Common Criteria apply to Ascertia products?

-Historically, Certification Authority (CA) products have been certified against a “Certificate Issuing and Management Components (CIMC)” protection profile - this defined the requirements for components that issue, revoke, and manage X509 public key certificates.
+Historically, Certification Authority (CA) products have been certified against a “Certificate Issuing and Management Components (CIMC)” protection profile.
+This defined the requirements for components that issue, revoke and manage X509 public key certificates.

 However, this CIMC protection profile dates back to 2011 and is not being maintained, so many see the profile as obsolete.

-Ascertia is committed to performing Common Criteria evaluations of its relevant products against latest protections profiles and at the higher assurance levels.
+Ascertia is committed to performing Common Criteria evaluations of its relevant products against latest protections profiles and at higher assurance levels.
 This is evidenced from Ascertia being the first company globally to achieve CC certificates of its ADSS Server SAM Appliance against the 419 241-2 Common Criteria protection profile at EAL 4+ level, in support of remote signing requirements, including qualified (remote) signatures.

-Ascertia recently refreshed this certification to include the latest features of the ADSS Server SAM Appliance 7.0.2 feature set.
+Ascertia refreshed this certification to include the latest features of the ADSS Server SAM Appliance 7.0.2 feature set.

-Importantly, Ascertia has just completed Common Criteria certification of ADSS PKI Server, this covers the Ascertia Certification Authority (CA) and Online Certificate Status Protocol (OCSP) Server, The certification was conducted against the latest Protection profile from National Information Assurance Partnership (NIAP).
-By using NIAP we have chosen not only the latest Common Criteria protection profile for the evaluation of our CA and OCSP product, but unlike others, we decided to go for EAL 4 for the highest assurance and therefore trust for this evaluation.
-Others in the industry have evaluated against NIAP at only EAL 1 or EAL 2.
+Importantly, Ascertia has just completed Common Criteria certification of ADSS PKI Server.
+This covers the Ascertia Certification Authority (CA) and Online Certificate Status Protocol (OCSP) Server.
+The certification was conducted against the latest Protection profile from National Information Assurance Partnership (NIAP).

-Are ADSS Server Patches Certified?
+Are ADSS Server patches certified?

 This is a common question for any provider that has invested in product certification.

-Ascertia's new Common Criteria certificate will be published to the CC portal in April.
 Speak to the Ascertia team to learn more about Common Criteria’s role in our products.